mkrahu/launch-school-notes/120/instance_variables_methods.md

 ## Instance Methods

-Instance methods define the *behaviours* available to an object (or instance) from within the definition fo the class from which that object is instantiated.
+Instance methods define the *behaviours* available to an object (or instance) from within the definition of the class from which that object is instantiated.

 If we want `sparky` to bark we can define a `bark` method in the GoodDog class.